K I N G S L E Y L A K E . O R G

 Our new HISTORY & MEMORIES index page is still evolving, but reflects our efforts to put all History pages together in one spot, as we bring more focus to area history.
 Be sure not to miss the recently added Buzzys Memories of Kingsley Lake.

 Boat Ramp access.
-Since the closing and sale of Kingsley Beach theres no longer a public boat ramp at Kingsley.
+Since the closings of Stricklands Landing and Kingsley Beach there is no longer a public boat ramp at Kingsley.
 Some homeowners pay a fee to join Camp Blanding for ramp access (see Blanding Access, below), but Blanding access can't work for everyone.
 It remains to be seen whether this situation will eventually lead to another form of public ramp.

-Blanding Access for Kingsley Homeowners has been available for $125 annually on a June-to-June cycle.
-Call the Blanding recreation department at 904-682-3104 and they will send you an application.
+Blanding Access for Kingsley homeowners is available for $225 annually on a July-to-June cycle.
+Call the Blanding recreation department at 904-682-3104 and they can send you an application.
 To verify your home ownership the application requires an attached copy of your Deed or a recent property tax bill, and a background check from your local police department.

 Kingsley Lake is an Outstanding Florida Water...!
 OFW is a designation that insures some protection for the quality of the lake's water.
 This page at the Florida Department of Environmental Protection describes the program, and our 'History Index offers some additional information about how and why this was achieved.